Funfetti Sugar Cookies made with less sugar!

 *IF YOU WANT MORE BAKING & PARTY TIPS, RECIPES, AND LITTLE DOSES OF JOY- SAY HI ON INSTAGRAM & PINTEREST OR SUBSCRIBE TO MY BAKING TRIBE E-MAIL LIST!
 MY HEART IS ABOUT SPREADING JOY AND I ABSOLUTELY LOVE HAVING THE OPPORTUNITY TO CONNECT WITH EACH AND EVERY ONE OF YOU!

 Funfetti Sugar Cookie Recipe

 - 1 1/2 cup all-purpose flour

-- 1 Tbsp cornstarch (if you don’t have on hand, sub with 3 Tbsp all-purpose flour)
+- 1 Tablespoon cornstarch or sub with 3 Tbsp all-purpose flour

-- 3/4 tsp baking soda + 1 tbsp warm water
+- 3/4 teaspoon baking soda + 1 Tbsp warm water

 - 1/2 cup granulated sugar

-- 1 tsp cake batter extract (if you don’t have on hand, sub for 1 tsp of vanilla extract)
+- 1 teaspoon cake batter extract or sub for 1 tsp of vanilla extract

 - Combine flour, cornstarch, and salt into a medium mixing bowl and whisk until combined.